conwetlab/wstore/doc/installation-administration-guide.rst

 * The script used to resolve python dependencies will create a virtual environment for the project with the corresponding packages, so to use this script you need virtualenv2.7 and python 2.7. ::

-    # Ubuntu/Debian
+    # Ubuntu/Debian, CentOS 7
     $ pip install virtualenv

-    #CentOS/RedHat (Suposing you have installed Python 2.7 following the previous instructions)
+    #CentOS 6 (Suposing you have installed Python 2.7 following the previous instructions)
     $ pip2.7 install virtualenv